makerj/vim-transit/README.md

 # vim-transit

-This plugin translates a given text from source languageg to target language via Google Translate API.
+This plugin translates a given text from source language to target language via Google Translate API.